libretro/docs/docs/compilation/windowsNT351-msvc-cmdline.md

 ## Environment configuration

-To compile RetroArch on the command-line targetting Windows NT3.51, we will use a combination of the MSYS2 shell and Microsoft Visual C++ 6.
+To compile RetroArch on the command-line targeting Windows NT3.51, we will use a combination of the MSYS2 shell and Microsoft Visual C++ 6.

 This guide assumes the host OS is Windows Vista or later, as MSYS2 cannot be installed on anything older.